Easy15 min📋 7 steps🛠 1 tools

 Satin steps up the washability where you need it.
 Hallways take constant traffic (shoulders, vacuum cleaners, kids running their hands along the wall).
 Kids' bedrooms get art projects, fingerprints, and occasional crayon.
 Family rooms see daily use.
 Cabinet doors get touched a hundred times a day.
 All four want satin: enough sheen to scrub with a damp sponge without leaving a permanent wet ring, little enough sheen to not look industrial.
 Most cabinet-rated paints (Advance, Emerald Urethane, Cabinet Coat) default to satin for exactly this reason.

-Step 4 of Paint Sheen Comparison — Flat to High-Gloss, by Room and Surface: Satin — Hallways, Kids' Rooms, Family Rooms, Cabinets
+Step 4 of Paint Sheen Comparison: Flat to High-Gloss, by Room: Satin — Hallways, Kids' Rooms, Family Rooms, Cabinets

 Semi-Gloss — Bathrooms, Kitchens, Trim, Doors